djh00t/klingon_tools/klingon_tools/README.md

 ## Command - push

-The `push` command provides automated conventional commit message generation, pre-commit hooks and other tools that make rapid iterative development structured, consistent and easy to manage.
+The `push` command provides automated conventional commit message generation using the OpenAI API, pre-commit hooks and other tools that make rapid iterative development structured, consistent and easy to manage.

+Once klingon_tools is installed, the `push` command can be used to run pre-commit, commit and push changes to a remote repository in a single command.

+`push` iterates over every changed file, generating a dedicated commit message per file that has been changed.

+### Conventional Commits
+This code base follows the Conventional Commits specification to standardize commit messages.
+The Conventional Commits specification is a convention for writing commit messages that helps in understanding the history of changes, automating the release process, and generating changelogs.

+The `push` command uses the OpenAI API to generate conventional commit messages based on the changes that have been made to the code since the last commit.
+The `push` implementation of Conventional Commits specification is slightly different to the official spec in that the `push` command makes the scope and description mandatory for all commit messages.

+### Requires:
+- `OPENAI_API_KEY` environment variable containing the OpenAI API key.

 ### Args:
 - `-h`, `--help`: Show help message and exit.